top of page

 Untitled design (5).png

-COMPOSITE SOLID POLYMER ELECTROLYTE
+MASS TRANSPORT IN COMPOSITE SOLID POLYMER ELECTROLYTE

 Substituting flammable liquid electrolytes with solid electrolytes offers many advantages like safety but faces many challenges in part due to the complexity of lithium.
 New electrolyte materials with stable interfaces with lithium are necessary to meet the energy demands.